dreger/kqdreger.com/colophon/index.md

 ---
 ## This guy.
 <br>
-Bold.
-Dashing.
-Clean shaven.
-My name is Kyle Dreger and welcome to my website.
+Kyle Dreger, nice to meet you.
+Welcome to my website where I enjoy writing and experimenting with web design.
+Thanks for visiting.

 ### Circa 2010
 I started writing here when [I began attending]({% post_url 2010-08-27-hello-college %}) the University of Mount Union.
 Inspiration comes from [my faith](http://bible.us/116/psa.1.3.nlt) and a love for building beautiful software.
 Offline, I play soccer, code and am <s>dating</s> engaged to the most incredible woman.